oss-slu/SmartRobot/README.md

 ….
 - Our code and circuit are open source.
 You can obtain the details and the latest information through visiting the following web site:

-....
+## TODO
+- Link to our Wiki here, eventually refactor everything into wiki files ....